KSSwimmy/Create-High-Fidelity-Designs-and-Prototypes-in-Figma/Week4/README.md

 - Do the reviewers focus on problems with the design instead of offering solutions?
 - Do the reviewers connect their feedback to the objectives of the design critique session?
 - With these questions in mind, let's join the crit session.

+---

+### Turn crit session feedback into actions

+#### If you were the presenter, ask yourself:

+- How can I synthesize the feedback from the design critique session?
+- What feedback do I want to take action on to improve my designs or the user experience?

+**WebAIM**, which stands for Web Accessibility in Mind, allows you to check the contrast between two colors and compare them against **WCAG**, or the Web Content Accessibility Guidelines' standards.